Redirection Controller Using Reinforcement Learning: General Discussion

-Moreover, we applied the output to the gain values; however, one can observe that the output value is very unstable.
-Zhang et al. \cite{Zhang2014, Zhang} investigated the influence of dynamically changing the translation and rotation gains and concluded that the oscillations of these gains lead to VR sickness and awareness of redirection operation.
-Therefore, it is suggested that the oscillation of the curvature gain also leads to VR sickness and awareness of redirection operation.
-We will evaluate these effects by further user tests.
-In our experiments, we set a negative reward for the vibration of the gain to solve this phenomenon; however, other measures may be considered, such as applying a filter to smooth the output.
-Another simple way to solve this problem is to decrease the decision frequency, which not only smooths the output value curve but also reduces the computation time, and it may lead to quality reduction.
+In the user study, we examined the effectiveness of the proposed RL controller using the demonstration created through the proposed controllers.
+The results of the user study show that the proposed RL controller significantly outperforms the heuristic controller in the presence of obstacles in real space.
+In addition, as mentioned earlier, we applied the output to the gain values; however, it can be observed that the output value is highly unstable.
+Zhang et al. \cite{Zhang2014, Zhang} investigated the effect of dynamically changing the translation and rotation gains and concluded that the oscillations of these gains lead to VR sickness and awareness of redirection operation.
+Therefore, the oscillation of the curvature gain is thought to lead to VR sickness and awareness of redirection manipulation.
+From the experimental results, there was no difference in the SSQ score, which is an index of VR sickness, between the proposed method and the existing method.
+This suggests that the oscillation of the gain associated with the use of the RL controller did not lead to VR sickness.

-One of the limitations is that learning must be performed according to the environment, but the time required for learning is approximately 2--3 hours, which is less labor than manually adjusting the controller.
+These results indicate that the proposed RL controller outperforms the conventional heuristic controller in a real space with many obstacles.
+They also suggest that the model trained in only one real environment outperforms the heuristic controller, although the performance is not as good as the controller retrained in a different real environment.
+In contrast, depending on the walking path in the VR environment, the performance of the RL controller may be lower than that of the conventional heuristic controller.
+This suggests that the proposed RL controller has a certain degree of versatility for real environments, but is path-specific for VEs.